-- 47. Although there was a view that even performers of TCEs were protected under the Rome Convention, 1961, any doubt was removed by the WPPT, 1996, which now clearly protects the rights of performers of "expressions of folklore".
+- 48. Although there was a view that even performers of TCEs were protected under the Rome Convention, 1961, any doubt was removed by the WPPT, 1996, and the Beijing Treaty, 2012 (not yet in force), which now clearly protect the rights of performers of "expressions of folklore". - 49.
 The protection provided by the WPPT, 1996 encompasses moral rights, various exclusive economic rights and the optional right of equitable remuneration in cases where the performance is recorded in a sound recording that is published for commercial purposes, as referred to above.
-The Agreed Statement concerning Article 15 of the WPPT, 1996 also applies to performers. - 48.
+The Agreed Statement concerning Article 15 of the WPPT, 1996 also applies to performers.
 Performers' rights are time limited to at least 50 years from the time that the performance was fixed in a sound recording.
-If the performance is not fixed (such as a live performance), term is not relevant because protection can only be in respect of simultaneous acts.23 - 49.
-It might be said that performances of TCEs are extensively protected under international related rights laws or at least on par with other performances.
-Articles 5 to 10 of the WPPT, 1996 establish a series of moral and economic rights for performers.
-The actual extent of this protection at the national level depends on the extent to which and how countries have ratified and implemented the WPPT, 1996.
-As at August 22, 2008, 64 had done so.
+If the performance is not fixed (such as a live performance), term is not relevant because protection can only be in respect of simultaneous acts.27